If f is continuous at x = c, then f is differentiable at x = c ?

 We will use the concept of limit, continuity, and differentiability to find the required reasoning.

-Answer: It is not necessary that if the function is continuous at x = c, then it will be differentiable at x = c.
+Answer: It is not necessary that if a function f is continuous at x = c, then f will be differentiable at x = c.

 Let us see how we will use the concept of limit, continuity, and differentiability to find the required reasoning.